Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Neural Network.md

 ### Vanishing Gradient Problem

-One problem with back progagation is that with large model and .
+One problem with back progagation is that with large model and the sigmoid function is that all partial derivations are between $-1$ and $1$.
+This leads to the partial derivation getting smaller and smaller, thus the model learns very slowly.
+ReLu solves this to a degree, since the partial derivation can either be $0$ or $1$.

 ## Optimizing